brunner/filefairy/README.md

-# Filefairy and Fairylab
+# Filefairy

-Automate a series of repetitive tasks relating to a friendly online competition simulating a baseball league.
-Filefairy is the name of the app, and Fairylab is the name of the website that the app deploys to.
+Sidekick to StatsPlus, complete with humorous Slack integration, that improved the accessibility of an OOTP baseball league.